whatisthejava/versioning-with-external-aliases/Readme.md

 	/// Using external aliases i can convert this object into the previous verison
 	/// </summary>
 	/// <returns></returns>
-        public v2Schemas.Schemas.ProcessSchema ToPreviousVersion(string schema)
+        public v4Schemas.Schemas.ProcessSchema ToPreviousVersion(string schema)
         {
-            return new v2Schemas.Schemas.ProcessSchema(schema);
+            return new v4Schemas.Schemas.ProcessSchema(schema);
         }

 ````
-This code allows a v4 schema to accept a v1 or v2 or v3 schema string and it will return a v4 object.
+This code allows a v4 schema to accept a v1 or v2 or v3 or v4 schema string and it will return a v5 object.
-This allows us to convert a v3 ProcessSchema into a v4 ProcessSchema
+This allows us to convert a v3 ProcessSchema into a v5 ProcessSchema